EaylZwigembom/CS50-Notes/Week 6 - Python/Concepts/CSV Files.md

         writer.writerow({"name": name, "number": number})
 ```

 Notice this code is quite similar to our prior iteration but with `csv.DictWriter` instead.

+Notice how much simpler it is than [[Memory#^file-i-o|FILE I/O in C]]